 - Ice Cream – This is actually multiple “freebies” all in one.
-If you take the free Disney Vacation Club tour (not really all that good as far as tours go), you get free ice cream at the end.
+If you take the free Disney Vacation Club tour/pitch, you get free ice cream at the end.
 Each person who takes the tour is also likely to get a free $20 gift card (or FastPasses, depends upon the day).
 Unlike most timeshare presentations, this isn’t high pressure, but it is highly persuasive.
 Just remember not to buy into Disney Vacation Club on the spot.
 (Read our Disney Vacation Club Buying Guide to see why that’s a bad idea.)
 The tour lasts around 2 hours, which is a lot of time to take away from your vacation just for some “free” ice cream; if you’re not actually interested in owning Disney Vacation Club, you might want to just pay for the ice cream elsewhere.

 - Chocolate – If you do go to Downtown Disney, the consolation is that Ghiradelli offers free chocolate samples.

 - Refills – Sunshine Seasons and Electric Umbrella at Epcot, Tortuga Tavern and Be Our Guest Restaurant in the Magic Kingdom, Backlot Express in Disney’s Hollywood Studios, and Restaurantosaurus in Disney’s Animal Kingdom all have free, self-service drink refill stations.
 At all other restaurants, you are given your cup with the soda already in it.
-We won’t even touch reusing a refillable mug on a subsequent trip (I’ll just unofficially defer to these rules), which is a more hot-button issue among Disney fans than politics, religion, and theories of dinosaur extinction combined.
+Just remember to follow the refillable mug rules! 😉

 - Dining Under Age 3 – At Walt Disney World buffets and family-style restaurants, kids under age 3 eat for free off of a parents’ plate.

-- Fireworks – A lot of different people give a lot of different recommendations for the best spot to enjoy free fireworks at Walt Disney World.
-The most popular of these seems to be the beach of Disney’s Polynesian Resort.
-As a self-proclaimed Disney fireworks expert (I did write the book on them), I am here to say that the absolute best free spot to watch the Magic Kingdom fireworks is from the Ticket & Transportation Center, just to the right of the entrance to the Ferry to the Magic Kingdom.
-Since the hard ticket parties (Halloween and Christmas) are expensive, this is a great way to watch those shows for free (or a second time!).
+- Fireworks – The absolute best free spot to watch the Magic Kingdom fireworks is from the Ticket & Transportation Center, just to the right of the entrance to the Ferry to the Magic Kingdom.
+Since the hard ticket parties (Halloween and Christmas) are expensive, this is a great way to watch those shows for free (or a second time).
 You can also watch Epcot’s Illuminations fireworks from most places around the Yacht & Beach Club or BoardWalk.
 I’d recommend the bridge between the two (nearer the Swan & Dolphin).

 - Electrical Water Pageant – A Walt Disney World classic.
 This is a cute little light parade on Bay Lake outside the Magic Kingdom.
-It was originally created for the dedication of Disney’s Polynesian Resort in 1971 and was to run one night only.
-Due to popular demand, it still shows nightly!
 Approximate show times are: 9 p.m. at Disney’s Polynesian Resort, 9:15 p.m. at Disney’s Grand Floridian Resort & Spa, 9:30 p.m. at Disney’s Wilderness Lodge, 9:45 p.m. at Disney’s Fort Wilderness Campground, and 10 p.m. at Disney’s Contemporary Resort.
 This is a “Vacation Kingdom of the World” classic that we LOVE.
 So much, in fact, that it was one of our Top 101 Walt Disney World Tips!